View Categories

 • Diverse Legal Landscape: There is differentiation and distinction in already codified civil and criminal laws.

-• So the concept of ‘one nation, one law’ cannot be applied to diverse personal laws of various communities.
+• The idea of ‘one nation, one law‘ doesn’t fit well with the varied personal laws of different communities.

 • Constitutional Intent for Legal Pluralism: Constitutional law experts and framers did not intend uniformity in totality.